Skip to main content

 Using Docker CLI

-1. Retrieve the tag from the latest stable release:
+1. Get the latest stable version tag:

 # 1. Find the latest stable release tag from: